 Copyright in all content comprising or contained within this website remains with Amgueddfa Cymru - National Museum Wales and other copyright owners as specified.

 Amgueddfa Cymru - National Museum Wales copyrighted images may be used for educational purposes provided they are for personal or school use.
 For all other usage please contact us using the ‘Contacts’ page.
 You may not reproduce images where copyright is not held by Amgueddfa Cymru - National Museum Wales, unless you have obtained the permission of the copyright holder.

 A Guide to the Mineral Data

 The mineral data can be accessed through an alphabetical list of mineral names.
 Navigation is by a simple A-Z system.
-Information may also be retrieved by the Mineral Database facility.
+Information may also be retrieved by the /mineralogy-of-wales/database/ facility.
 The data within each entry are split into the following categories.

 |Mineral Name||This is the CNMNC – IMA approved spelling (see page below for details of the CNMNC)|

 |Distribution|| A rough estimate of the abundance of the mineral in Wales e.g.

 |Chemical composition||A general description of the chemical composition|